apl-cornell/viaduct/artifact-eval/README.md

 viaduct -v run bob hm-out.via -in inputs/bob.txt
 ```

-Here, we run two instances with logging enabled (the `-v` options),
+Here, we run two instances with logging enabled (the `-v` option),
 and provide inputs from files (`-in FILENAME`).

 An alternative to running one of the instances in the background is
-using [Tmux](https://github.com/tmux/tmux/wiki) and running a participant
+using [Tmux](https://github.com/tmux/tmux/wiki) and running each participant
-on two separate terminal instances.
+in a different pane.
-This method allows you to manually provide input for any and all participants.
+This method allows you to manually provide input to each participant.
 However, we only recommend this alternative if you are already familiar with
-Tmux (or are willing to pick up the basics on your own).
+Tmux (or are willing to pick up the basics).
 Here is a very quick tutorial to get you started:

 1. Start a new session by typing `tmux`.